Komoot Learnings: Cutting the Gordian Knot

 - Serve as a reference point to inspire modernization across the codebase.

-- Create a healthier and more motivating work environment—something that, for me, was personally essential to continue on the project.
+- Create a healthier and more motivating work environment — something that, for me, was personally essential to continue on the project.

 I led both the feature development and the broader modernization effort.
 But the challenge was significant: how could we both deliver a working feature and plant the seeds for large-scale change?

-The Plan
+The plan

 How do I trigger a global scale refactoring and develop a feature at the same time?